Perchance to Shave: Part 2 - The Schick Xtreme

 Although I had, earlier in the week, found myself run out of shaving soap, I borrowed my dad's to facilitate the lathering process.
 The soap and whiskers were surprisingly tricky to get out of all three blades in between scrapings; a simple swishing in the basin would not clean it thoroughly.
 I needed to blast the bugger out with the tap.
 No real fuss though, and the aloe strip never really gave me any trouble with excessive stickiness; leaving me feeling smooth and moist.
 No rash for this chin.

 The whole shebang isn't terribly flexible, so a little head tilting and skin pulling is required to get all the tricky bits.
-And I only cut myself 3 times.
+And I only cut myself three times.
 The blades really dug in, so I found the razor coming to a complete stop before I could do any major damage.
 It is a mistake to try to continue shaving when you can feel a sneeze building.
 But the results are smooth and as yet, rash free.

-Quoting The Girl: "it's smooth...in both directions.
+Quoting The Girl: "it's smooth... in both directions.
 And you didn't botch up your sideburns."

 Or words to that effect.

-The Others:
+The Others

 Jimmy Weasel

-Copyright 2002-2010 The Wax Conspiracy
+The Wax Conspiracy